 Precautions: The sleeping pad should remain attached by the snaps under the floor of the tent only and should never be put inside.
 KidCo further states that you should never add pillow, comforter or another mattress for padding.

-Getting Your Baby to Sleep In The PeaPod
+Getting your Baby to Sleep in a PeaPod Tent

 The following day, we started getting him used to sleeping in it by doing it for his nap, just in case things didn’t go well.
 After doing naps a few days in a row, we tried a night sleep.
 We always made it sound exciting before putting him to sleep in it – “Are you excited about sleeping in your tent??” or “Here we go, you get to sleep in your tent again!”.